Worthing all set for the summer

 The Worthing Observation Wheel (WOW) is back and operating, offering panoramic views to all visitors.

-A seasonal concessions programme has also began, meaning up to 30 businesses are providing food, drink, merchandise and leisure activities, such as watersports, along the promenade.
+A seasonal concessions programme has also begun, meaning up to 30 businesses are providing food, drink, merchandise and leisure activities, such as watersports, along the promenade.

 Accessible barbecue stands have been installed at Beach House Grounds, and new exhibitors will be placed at the Council's outdoor exhibition sites at West Buildings Shelter, and the Gabions, opposite the Lido.